Jonathan was elected as the Member of Parliament for Stoke-on-Trent North, Kidsgrove and Talke on Thursday 12th December 2019.

 Previously he worked as a secondary school teacher in Birmingham.
 Jonathan was a Head of Year and was responsible for the achievement, behaviour and safety of over 250 students.
 He oversaw whole school attendance for Years 7 to 11 and was also the school trade union representative for the NASUWT.

 Since being elected he previously sat on the Education Select Committee, helping them to author the report on disadvantaged white pupils.
+He now sits on the Business and Trade Committee.

 Jonathan has held Parliamentary Private Secretary roles to both the House of Lords and Secretary of State for Northern Ireland, and most recently served as Minister for School Standards in the Department for Education.